Tool

 Interactive Tool

 See exactly what you'd make — and why — before you click buy.
-Covers Kalshi, Polymarket, and Robinhood.
-Works for holding to resolution or selling early.
+Covers Kalshi, Polymarket, Robinhood, and Coinbase for both holding to resolution and selling early.

 Implied probability: 72%